 Maroon Curbs - Faculty & Staff

-Areas of parking with maroon curbs and/or reserved numbers are are enforced from 7:00a.m.- 7:00p.m.
-Monday - Friday at admistrative buildings.
+Areas of parking with maroon curbs and/or reserved numbers are enforced from 7:00a.m. - 5:00p.m., Monday - Friday, at administrative buildings.

-Commuter Parking Areas: Patton Hall, Morrison Hall, Bond Engineering Building, T.G Parker, Elmore Gym, and Stadium Area.
+Commuter Parking Areas: Patton Hall, Morrison Hall, Bond Engineering Building, T.R.
+Parker, Elmore Gym, and Stadium Area.
 Commuter students are required to park in designated parking areas.
-Boarding Students are are prohibited from parking in commuter parking lots, between the hours of 7:00a.m. - 5:00p.m
+Boarding Students are prohibited from parking in commuter parking lots between the hours of 7:00a.m. - 5:00p.m.

-Graduate Commuter Students are permitted to parking in the Gravel Lot, located between New School of Business and Dawson Building and commuter parking areas.
+Graduate Commuter Students will be permitted to parking in the lot between the New School of Business and Dawson Building, or may park in commuter parking areas.

 Boarding Students are required to park at their assigned residential hall.
 Commuter students are prohibited from parking at residential halls between the hours of 7:00a.m. - 5:00p.m.